 Here are a couple of articles that will get you started:

 - WordPress SEO: Optimize Your Artist Website for Search Engines

 - SEO Checklist for Artists Selling Art Online

-Now that you have branded you blog and you are driving traffic to your site by writing great content, it is time to take a look at how easy it is for someone to purchase your art.
+Now that you have branded your blog and are driving traffic to your site by writing great content, it is time to look at how easy it is to purchase your art.

 After all, you are blogging because you would like to sell your art, right?

 How easy is it for someone to purchase your artwork?